alexstark-spb/alexstark-spb/README.md

 - :hammer_and_wrench: I worked on different projects: **Web, Mobile, Desktop** as a manual QA

-- :mortar_board: I have been automating and programming for about a year
+- :keyboard: I have been automating and programming for about a year

 - :snowflake: I'm currently working remotely in outsourced international company **'SimbirSoft'**